sallonoroff/sallonoroff.github.io/_posts/2010-04-11-it-could-be-me-draw-05.md

 Financial outcome: **-£1**

-So, we&#8217;re over a month into the experiment now and the bank option still leads.
-We would&#8217;ve had some interest added to the account this week too, had the balance (and/or interest rate) been higher.
+So, we're over a month into the experiment now and the bank option still leads.
+We would've had some interest added to the account this week too, had the balance (and/or interest rate) been higher.

-**Lottery balance: £-5  //  Not A Lottery balance: £5**
+**Lottery balance: £-5  |  Not A Lottery balance: £5**